directus/directus/docs/self-hosted/docker-guide.md

 The Directus Docker Image contains all optional dependencies supported in the API.
 This means the Docker image can be used with most of the supported databases and storage adapters without having to create a custom image.

-For third party software like Databases, Directus aims to be compatible with their respective current LTS version.
-See https://endoflife.date/ to make sure your database is still currently supported.
+Directus supports the LTS versions of Postgres, MySQL, SQLite, MS SQL Server, MariaDB, CockroachDB, and OracleDB.
+Please see https://endoflife.date/ to make sure your database version is still supported.

 ## Requirements